How to Fly a Quadcopter

 In a nutshell, your UAV/UAS/RPA aircraft must be flown:

-You can find details of all restricted airspace in the UK at www.skydemonlight.com which has free, powerful flight planning and GPS navigation software (you will need to download and install Microsoft Silverlight to use this).
+You can find details of all restricted airspace in the UK at www.skydemonlight.com.
+This has free, powerful flight planning and GPS navigation software (you will need to download and install Microsoft Silverlight to use this).

 Flying Drones Commercially

-If you plan to fly your drone or quadcopter commercially in the UK (basically anything that pays you for your work), you will need to do the BNUC-s course which will ultimately grant you permission for aerial work (PFAW) by the CAA to do so legally.
+If you plan to fly your drone or quadcopter commercially in the UK (basically anything that pays you for your work), you will need to do the BNUC-s course.
+This will ultimately grant you permission for aerial work (PFAW) by the CAA to do so legally.

-Fly commercially without this permission at your peril and believe me when I say the CAA are watching you and coming down hard on those that either break the rules above or fly commercially without permission, insurance and the necessary qualifications.
+Fly commercially without this permission at your peril.
+Believe me when I say the CAA are watching you and coming down hard on those that either break the rules above or fly commercially without permission, insurance and the necessary qualifications.

-For the record, and as I write this, I have just done the 2 day BNUC-s ground course and examination (£700 + VAT) at Heathrow airport and am awaiting my results*.
-A pass mark of 85% is needed to move onto the next stage which is writing a 50-60 page operations manual and then completing your actual flight exam (£350 + VAT).
+For the record (2015), I have just done the 2 day BNUC-s ground course and examination (£700 + VAT) at Heathrow airport.
+I am now awaiting my results*.
+A pass mark of 85% is needed to move onto the next stage which is writing a 50-60 page operations manual.
+Then you need to complete your actual flight exam (£350 + VAT).

 Note: Insurance is also required to fly commercially and comes in at around £600 per year per drone on average.